motorlearner/blogdown-website-old/content/about/header/index.md

 Why the title?
 Any knowledge claim always comes with uncertainty, and is incomplete without a detailed account of said uncertainty.
 Identifying, acknowledging, and communicating uncertainty is an exercise that only few people master.
-Many neglect that part altogether and end up telling fairy tales, for the tale is incomplete without its uncertainty.
+Many neglect that part altogether and end up telling a fairy tale, for a tale is incomplete without its uncertainty.
 Kind of like focusing on the center of a probability distribution, thus neglecting its tails.